umarhassan-mitodl/17.801-fall-2017/content/pages/calendar/_index.md

 Approximately one page:

 - Pick between 1–3 possible thesis topics, posed as researchable questions, and a very basic research design for each, to be discussed in class.
 Be sure to email the instructor the proposed topics by 4 PM the day before class, along with as much of the proposed research design as you wish to submit.
 You should at least be clear what the dependent variable is (that is, the thing you want to explain).
-- Pass human subjects training at {{% resource_link "d0dfa534-2a9e-407d-965e-0c961e46a18c" "Committee on the Use of Humans as Experimental Subjects (COUHES)" %}} and submit a pdf of your certificate
+- Pass human subjects training at [Committee on the Use of Humans as Experimental Subjects (COUHES)](https://couhes.mit.edu/training-research-involving-human-subjects) and submit a pdf of your certificate

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 6